THE MOST WONDERFUL TIME OF THE YEAR

 THE GREAT OUTDOORS

-Nothing beats a brisk walk in the countryside to give perspective and brush away the cobwebs.
+Nothing beats a brisk walk in the countryside to brush away the cobwebs.
 And when I spend Christmas at my parent’s house we always go walking to take in the views over the Malvern Hills.
 This is closely followed by a pot of tea sat next to an open fire at a country pub.

 DECLUTTERING, YES REALLY!